almeidas-tatiane/robust-api-performance/docs/create-jmeter-script.md

 # Create JMeter Script

-This document is a step by step how to create jmeter scripts using a Postman Collection and export to JMeter.
+This document is a step-by-step to creating JMeter scripts using a Postman Collection and export to JMeter.

 ## 📑 Table of Contents